Colonial history of the United States

-European settlers came from a variety of social and religious groups, including adventurers, farmers, indentured servants, tradesmen, and a very few from the aristocracy.
+European settlers in the Thirteen Colonies came from a variety of social and religious groups, including adventurers, farmers, indentured servants, tradesmen, and a very few from the aristocracy.
 Settlers included the Dutch of New Netherland, the Swedes and Finns of New Sweden, the English Quakers of the Province of Pennsylvania, the English Puritans of New England, the Virginian Cavaliers, the English Catholics and Protestant Nonconformists of the Province of Maryland, the "worthy poor" of the Province of Georgia, the Germans who settled the mid-Atlantic colonies, and the Ulster Scots of the Appalachian Mountains.
 These groups all became part of the United States when it gained its independence in 1776.
-Russian America and parts of New France and New Spain were also incorporated into the United States at later times.
+Parts of what had been New France were incorporated during the American Revolution and soon after.
+Parts of New Spain were incorporated in several stages, and Russian America was also incorporated into the United States at a later time.
 The diverse colonists from these various regions built colonies of distinctive social, religious, political, and economic style.

 Over time, non-British colonies East of the Mississippi River were taken over and most of the inhabitants were assimilated.
-In Nova Scotia, however, the British expelled the French Acadians, and many relocated to Louisiana.
-No civil wars occurred in the Thirteen Colonies.
+In Nova Scotia, however, the British expelled the French Catholic Acadians, and many relocated to Louisiana.
 The two chief armed rebellions were short-lived failures in Virginia in 1676 and in New York in 1689–1691.
 Some of the colonies developed legalized systems of slavery, centered largely around the Atlantic slave trade.
 Wars were recurrent between the French and the British during the French and Indian Wars.
 By 1760, France was defeated and its colonies were seized by Britain.

 On the eastern seaboard, the four distinct English regions were New England, the Middle Colonies, the Chesapeake Bay Colonies (Upper South), and the Southern Colonies (Lower South).
 Some historians add a fifth region of the "Frontier", which was never separately organized.
-A significant percentage of the native Americans living in the eastern region had been ravaged by disease before 1620, possibly introduced to them decades before by explorers and sailors (although no conclusive cause has been established).
+The colonization of the United States resulted in a large decline of the indigenous population primarily because of newly introduced diseases.
+A significant percentage of the indigenous people living in the eastern region had been ravaged by disease before 1620, possibly introduced to them decades before by explorers and sailors (although no conclusive cause has been established).